-The National Consumer Agency is required to increase awareness amongst consumers of the costs, risks and benefits of financial products and services.
+The Competition and Consumer Protection Commission is required to increase awareness amongst consumers of the costs, risks and benefits of financial products and services.

-The Pensions Board provides information on pensions to the public and to those involved in pensions.
+The Pensions Authority provides information on pensions to the public and to those involved in pensions.

 In addition to these, other organisations such as financial institutions run financial capability programmes for school-going or adult audiences.
 For more details, please see Education Resources in Ireland.